Skip to main content

 Should You Book Osteria della Tana?

-Yes — book it, especially if you want to eat serious Venetian cooking in a relaxed room without paying gourmet restaurant prices.
-Osteria della Tana occupies the same red house as Alessandro Dal Degan's Michelin-starred restaurant on Via Kaberlaba, 19 in Asiago, but it operates on a different register: traditional dishes, regional ingredients, and a menu wide enough to satisfy most tables.
+Yes; book it, especially if you want to eat serious Venetian cooking in a relaxed room without paying gourmet restaurant prices.
+Osteria della Tana occupies the same red house as Alessandro Dal Degan's Michelin-starred restaurant on Via Kaberlaba, 19 in Asiago, but it operates on a different register: traditional dishes, regional ingredients, a menu wide enough to satisfy most tables.
 For the price tier (€€€), the quality-to-cost ratio is hard to match in Asiago.
 If you want tasting menus and creative plating, go upstairs to the gourmet side.
 If you want baccalà alla vicentina and a carbonara made with top-quality local ingredients, come here.

 What Makes This Worth Booking

 The Michelin Plate recognition (2025) tells you what the casual format can obscure: there is real culinary seriousness behind this osteria.
-The Michelin Plate is awarded for good cooking, not just good atmosphere, and in a town the size of Asiago, that credential carries weight.
+The Michelin Plate is awarded for good cooking, not just good atmosphere, in a town the size of Asiago, that credential carries weight.
 The kitchen's connection to Dal Degan's gourmet operation means the sourcing standards and technical baseline are significantly higher than a typical neighbourhood trattoria operating at the same price point.

 For visitors arriving from outside Asiago, it is worth noting that the plateau's altitude and Alpine-Venetian character shape the local cooking in ways that differ from coastal Veneto.
 Dishes like baccalà alla vicentina and tripe are cold-weather, mountain-register food.
 They are the kind of preparations that taste better in a place like this than they would in Venice itself, where the same traditions are sometimes performed for tourists rather than locals.